Hot Springs in Montana

 Bozeman Hot Springs – Bozeman, Montana

 Bozeman Hot Springs is a fitness club with 12 pools (three outdoors) with temperatures ranging from 59 to 106 degrees.
 There are wet and dry saunas.
-The indoor pools are drained and cleaned every night and because they are on a flow through system, no chemicals are needed.
+Filled with Montana natural hot spring water, the indoor pools are drained and cleaned every night and because they are on a flow through system, no chemicals are needed.

 There is also a fitness center, with a separate fee, so you can work out before you soak.
 A summer campground and cabins are located at the facility.
 If you are looking for hot springs near West Yellowstone, this is your best bet.
 Other than the Firehole River Swimming Area in Yellowstone, which is warmish but not hot, Bozeman Hot Springs is the closest thing to West Yellowstone hot springs.